materialscloud/materials-zone-api-examples/README.md

 - Measurement parsing and upload
 - Emission spectrum analysis

+---

+### 2. `create_db_from_backup`

+**Description:**
+This example demonstrates how to reconstruct a PostgreSQL database from a MaterialsZone backup, which consists of CSV files and measurement files.
+It creates the necessary table schemas, populates the tables with data, and provides methods to interact with the database.

+Once the database is populated, it shows how to:
+- Execute SQL queries directly on the database.
+- Load data into Pandas DataFrames for further analysis and processing.

+This is particularly useful for users working with exported or archived data.

+**Key Concepts Covered:**
+- PostgreSQL database setup from CSV backups
+- Schema creation and data ingestion
+- SQL querying of a table
+- Pandas-based querying of a table

+---

 More examples will be added over time to cover different use cases and data types.

 ---